openhab/org.openhab.binding.zwave/doc/zipato/phpsp02_0_0.md

 ### Parameter 22: min illumination differential

 min illumination differential to report
-The illumination differential to report.
+<p&gtThe illumination differential to report.
 0 means turn off this function.
 The unit is percentage.
 Enable this function the device will detect every minutes.
-Enable this functionality will cause some issue please see the detail in the “Illumination Report” section.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+Enable this functionality will cause some issue please see the detail in the “Illumination Report” section.</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 Values in the range 0 to 63 may be set.

 The manufacturer defined default value is ```0```.